Anticipatory governance: Ethics

 There is type of ethical analysis related to anticipatory governance known as nano ethics (see Impact of nanotechnology).
 Under this category of nano ethics anticipatory governance falls under anticipatory ethics, which originated in the 1960s.
 Anticipatory ethics and governance addresses the ethical repercussions associated with technologies in their beginning stages.
 It assesses the risks that the technology might present and therefore can affect future decision making of such technology (see Predictive analytics).

 Anticipatory governance in the concept of predictive analytics, data, and governing can be seen as controversial because its measures can be perceived as unethical.
-The practice of anticipatory governance presents its own ethical issues concerning the affects its methods have on the individuals that are influenced by it, such as discrimination and self-fulfilling prophecies.
-Anticipatory governance can also allows the secondary use of information by governments, which in some cases can impede on citizen liberties.
+The practice of anticipatory governance presents its own ethical issues concerning the effects its methods have on the individuals that are influenced by it, such as discrimination and self-fulfilling prophecies.
+Anticipatory governance can also allow the secondary use of information by governments, which in some cases can impede on citizen liberties.
 Based on the information and data that is gathered by governments, they can utilize this data in unintended ways and unbeknownst to the citizen in order to practice anticipatory governance.